 The median income is the income amount that divides a population into two equal groups, half having an income above that amount, and half having an income below that amount.
 It may differ from the mean income.
-The income that occurs most frequently is the income mode.
 Looking at data for national averages, however, may mask important differences by region, race, level of education, or other categories.